drake1701/addons/AddOns/Rematch/readme.txt

 Thanks to suggestions from Behub, Aloek and others, Rematch has a robust system to make leveling pets easy.

 In the Pets tab there is a leveling slot with a shiny gold border.
-You can drag a pet here to mark it as your leveling pet.
+You can drag a pet there to mark it as your leveling pet.
 (You can also right-click a pet elsewhere like in the journal and choose 'Start Leveling')

-- Any teams saved with a leveling pet will reserve that pet's slot for future leveling pets.
+- Any teams saved with pets from the leveling pet will reserve those pets' slots for future leveling pets.
 - When you see a shiny gold border around a pet anywhere in Rematch, it means that is a leveling pet.

-So if you save teams for various tamers with the leveling pet loaded, when you return to those tamers later with a different leveling pet, it will load that new leveling pet in their saved places.
+So if you save teams for various tamers with a leveling pet, when you return to those tamers later with a different leveling pet, it will load that new leveling pet in their saved places.

 The Leveling Queue

-In addition to the gold-bordered leveling slot, there is a leveling queue you can store any number of pets that you intend to level.
+In addition to the gold-bordered leveling slot, there is a leveling queue beneath the slot where you can store any number of pets you intend to level.

+- The top-most pet in the queue will always be the same pet that's in leveling slot.
+Always.
+- You can double-click any pet in the queue to move it up to the leveling slot, making it your active leveling pet.
+- You can also re-order pets in the queue by dragging them around or by right-clicking a pet and using the move options.
-As soon as your current leveling pet reaches 25 (grats!), if there are any leveling pets waiting it will swap the top-most pet in the queue to the leveling slot.
+- As soon as a leveling pet reaches 25 (grats!) it will leave the queue.
+If there are any leveling pets waiting, it will swap the top-most pet into the leveling slot.
+- If a team is saved with more than one leveling pet, the top-most pets will be loaded for those slots.

 From the gear button to the right of the leveling slot you can:
-- Sort the queue by level: Ascending (level 1 to 25), Descending (25 to 1) or Median (closest to level 10.5).
+- Sort the queue by level: Ascending (level 1 to 25), Median (closest to level 10.5), Descending (25 to 1) or Type (Humanoid then Dragonkin etc).
-- Create your own order by dragging pets around and inserting them between other pets, or by right-clicking a pet and choosing the move options.
-- Use the Auto Rotate option to move to a new pet in the queue after each successful pet battle.
+- While the queue is sorted, all pets except the top-most pet are sorted.
+This allows sorting the queue and still keeping an active leveling pet at the top you're working on.
+- If Full Sort is enabled, then even the top pet is included in the sort and it can change as pets gain xp or get added to the queue.
-- Fill the queue from pets in the browser.
-For instance, search "21-24", filter for Rare and hit Fill to add 21-24 rare pets to the leveling queue.
+- You can also fill the queue from pets in the browser.
+For instance, search "21-24", filter for Rare and hit Fill Queue to add 21-24 rare pets to the leveling queue.
 - Empty the queue.
 It will ask for confirmation before clearing the queue.

-- If you want to switch to another pet for one fight without changing the order, double-click the pet in the queue.
-You can drag it to the leveling slot or right-click the pet and choose Start Leveling.
-- If the current leveling pet is loaded, you can navigate around the queue with previous/next buttons when you mouseover the leveling pet.
+Leveling Pet Preferences

+The queue is also able to prefer some pets over others.
+- If a queued pet is one your character can't load (like a wrong-factioned Moonkin Hatchling), it will skip over that pet and prefer pets you can load.
+- In the queue menu you can check "Prefer Live Pets."
+This will make living pets load before any dead ones.
+- Pets that are not preferred will be darkened in the queue.
+- If preferred pets can't be found to fill all leveling slots, the top-most pets in the queue not already chosen will be used to fill the remaining slots.
+- You can globally disable preferences from checking 'No Preferences' in the queue menu.

+You can also save teams with some leveling pet preferences that are active only while that team is loaded.
+- When saving a team with a leveling pet, a button in the lower left will allow you to expand the window to assign leveling pet preferences.
+These include:
+  - Minimum Health: Any pets with at least this much maximum health will be preferred.
+(Injured pets will use their maximum health for consideration)
+  - or any Magic & Mechanical: These two types can survive one hit.
+For opponents that would only get one swipe at your leveling pet, this option will allow all magic and mechanical pets to be preferred.
+  - Maximum Level: Any pets above this level will be skipped, to save from lost xp.
+Note that the level can be a partial amount: 23.45 is level 23 and 45% towards the next level.
+- To change the leveling preferences of an existing team, right-click a team that contains a leveling pet and choose 'Leveling Preferences'.
+- Teams with a preference will have a leveling icon to the right of their name.
+Mouseover of this button will show the preferences in a tooltip.
+Clicking the button will summon a dialog to change preferences.

 Sharing Teams

-There are two ways to share battle pet teams when you right-click it in the Teams tab:
+There are two ways to share battle pet teams when you right-click one in the Teams tab:

 Send will send a team to someone online on your faction.
 - When a user receives a team that you Send, they'll receive a popup displaying the team with the option to save it.
 If they're in combat or they have another team waiting (or a similar dialog up) it will inform you that they're busy and you should try again later.